yasevplaton/loft-burger/README.md

 # loft-burger

-LoftSchool project for "web for begginers" course
+LoftSchool project for "web development for beginners" course